GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 **Create 3D Box**
 Create 3D Box

+**Create 3D Group**
+This invisible 3D Object can be the parent of other 3D Objects.

 **Create 3D Light**
 ⚠️ 3D Lights are highly loaded.
 3D Directional Light and 3D Spot Light emit light in the -Z direction.